pnpnpn/timeout-decorator/README.rst

         mytest()

-If used on a method, can use the *timeout* field of the class:
+If used on a non-static method of a class, can use the *timeout* field of the class:

 ::